 The simple answer is: No. To begin with, there are no official restrictions or guidelines that forbid early ERC AdG applicants to apply.
-On the contrary, the official documentation of ERC specifically states that applicants (at all stages) should be compared with researchers at a similar career stage.
-This is the key element for understanding why early AdG’s have the same chance as any other applicant.
+It can be expected that applicants (at all stages) should be compared with researchers at a similar career stage.
+This is the key element for understanding why early AdGs may have the same chance as any other applicant.

 ERC is looking for researchers that have not yet reached their career peak, but are on the way there.
 ERC AdG will normally not fund researchers that have passed this peak and cannot reach new heights.